An Experimental Study on Fairness-aware Machine Learning for Credit Scoring Problems: Evaluation

 In summary, fairness-aware models have achieved good results by balancing model accuracy and fairness in the outcomes.
 As expected, fairness-aware models achieve the best values with respect to fairness measures.
 Among these, LFR-MLP and AdaFair are notable methods that outperform others across multiple datasets.
-Interestingly, AdaFair demonstrates outstanding capability by not only improving accuracy but also achieving fairness in the outcomes.
-This performance is evidenced in 5 out of 6 datasets (Credit Approval, Credit Card Clients, Credit Scoring, Home Credit, and PAKDD Credit).
+Interestingly, AdaFair demonstrates outstanding capability by improving not only accuracy but also fairness in the results.
+This performance is evidenced in all 5 datasets.
 Furthermore, the difference in accuracy and balanced accuracy between traditional classification models and fairness-aware methods is not significant.

+The paper has some limitations, which provide opportunities for further research.
+First, the evaluation of fairness in this study is limited to individual protected attributes and does not yet consider the simultaneous impact of multiple protected attributes, such as gender and race, nor the relationships among different fairness measures as well as the intersection fairness.
+Second, our analysis relies on commonly used real-world datasets, which may not fully capture complex or domain-specific biases, particularly in financial applications where high-quality and unbiased datasets are difficult to obtain.
+Finally, while this study focuses on fairness assessment, it does not explicitly address the development of fair or explainable classification models, limiting insights into the underlying sources of bias within both the learning algorithms and the datasets.

-\section{Conclusions and outlook}
+\section{Conclusions and Outlook}

 In this work, we investigated the prevalent credit scoring datasets used in ML for the finance domain.
 Data analysis using a Bayesian network reveals that bias naturally exists in all the selected datasets, indicating a potential bias in the outcomes of predictive models.
 Furthermore, we evaluated traditional classifiers in comparison with various fairness-aware models across three approaches: pre-processing, in-processing, and post-processing.
 The experimental results show that the application of fairness-aware methods demonstrates an improvement in meeting both fairness and accuracy criteria compared to traditional models.